MrBilly/Tr1pw1re-Bots/commandlist.md

 # Music Commands
-### These commands helps you queue music, change the volume, gives you links to the music, etc. Although these commands are the main ones you will be using.
+### These commands helps you queue music, change the volume, change music, etc. Although these commands are the main ones you will be using.

 Commands |  Description |  Usage
 ---------|--------------|------